U.S. Route 82 in Georgia

 U.S. Route 82 (US 82) is a 232 mi U.S. Highway in the U.S. state of Georgia.
-It travels from the Chattahoochee River at Georgetown to its eastern terminus southwest of Brunswick.
-It travels through such cities as Cuthbert, Dawson, Albany, Sylvester, Tifton, Pearson, Waycross, and Nahunta before reaching its eastern terminus.
+It travels from the Chattahoochee River at Georgetown to its eastern end, southwest of Brunswick.
+It travels through such cities as Cuthbert, Dawson, Albany, Sylvester, Tifton, Pearson, Waycross, and Nahunta.

 In Georgia, every U.S. Highway has at least one state highway with which it travels concurrently.
-US 82 uses SR 50 from its western terminus to Dawson and SR 520 from Dawson to its eastern terminus.
+US 82 uses SR 50 from its western start to Dawson and SR 520 from Dawson to its eastern end.

 SR 50 formerly extended across the state and ended in Jekyll Island.
 In 1981, it was truncated to Dawson, with its former path redesignated as SR 520.
 US 82 formerly ended in Midway.
 In 1989, US 82 and US 84 east of Waycross were swapped.

 Route description

 Georgetown to Albany

 US 82 begins at the Alabama state line concurrent with SR 50.
 On the Alabama side of the state line, US 82 is concurrent with Alabama State Route 6 (SR 6).
 On the Georgia side of the state line, US 82/SR 50 head east through Georgetown to an intersection with SR 27/SR 39, where SR 39 begins a concurrency to the southeast.
-The three highways head southeast until SR 39 splits off to the south.
+The three highways head east until SR 39 splits off to the south.
 US 82/SR 50 continue to the southeast until they reach an intersection with SR 266, just before entering Cuthbert.
 In the town, they intersect SR 216.
 On the east side of town is US 27/SR 1.
 On the extreme northern edge of Shellman is an intersection with SR 41.
 Here, they begin a brief concurrency.
 Just past Graves, SR 45 begins a concurrency until the three routes enter Dawson.
 In Dawson, there is an intersection with SR 520, where SR 50 ends, the concurrency with SR 45 ends, and the concurrency with SR 520 begins.
-At this point on to its eastern terminus, US 82 is 4 lane.
+At this point on to its eastern end, US 82 is 4 lane.
 A short distance later is an intersection with SR 55.
 The two highways head southeast until they reach Albany.

 Albany to Tifton

 At the beginning of Albany, the two highways become a freeway known as Liberty Expressway.
 At the intersection with US 19/SR 3, which join the concurrency, US 19 Business/US 82 Business/SR 520 Business head south into downtown Albany.
 At the next exit is SR 91/SR 133.
 SR 133 joins the concurrency at this point.
 The five highways curve to the south, where US 82/SR 520 head east along with SR 300.
 Here, US 19/SR 3/SR 133/SR 300 continue south on the expressway.
 Just east of Albany, SR 300 leaves the concurrency to the northeast.
-US 82/SR 520 then intersect US 82 Business/SR 520 Business, where they both meet their eastern terminus.
+US 82/SR 520 then intersect US 82 Business/SR 520 Business, where they both meet their eastern end.
 The concurrency heads to Sylvester.
 There, they meet SR 313, SR 33, and SR 112.
-The two routes continue easterly to Tifton.
+The two routes continue east to Tifton.